Trekking in Nepal during June

 - For the same reason, the wifi works better in the hostels as fewer people log in.

 - You can use the internet better for weather forecasts and temperatures.

 - There will be fewer people queuing for hot showers.

 - The flowers will be blooming at altitudes above 4500 meters.

-You can certainly do a high altitude trek in Nepal during June.
-This is a better time to do a high altitude trek than during February or March.
-This is because we do receive some precipitation for a few days every month.
+You can undoubtedly do a high-altitude trek in Nepal during June.
+This is a better time to do a high-altitude trek than February or March.
+This is because we receive some monthly precipitation for a few days.
 We receive more massive snowfalls during February and March.

 Dangers/Inconveniences of trekking in Nepal during June.

 - Most of the lodges should be open.

 - Not all food on the menu will be available.